 Jose Alvarez, in conjunction with James Randi, demonstrated how easy it is to fool people through channeling.
 He invented a 2,000-year old character named Carlos and toured Australia in 1988.
 Alvarez mimicked every channeler he knew and included every horrible cliché he could uncover.
 His press releases touted interviews with non-existent publications.
 Towns he said he performed in weren’t real.
 Audience members and reporters went along with it.
 Even after Alvarez revealed the ruse on the Australian version of 60 Minutes, some refused to accept it.
 While it went further than he expected, Alvarez had succeeded in showing that deception often requires the cooperation of the deceived.

 Channeling is one of the easier charades to pull off.
-If the channeler is invoking Ramesses II, who is talking about his personal life, there’s almost nothing he could say would indicate the fraud.
-Even if a historically inaccuracy slips in, the channeler could claim the voice in his head got it right and the historians got it wrong.
+If the channeler invokes Ramesses II, who talks about his personal life, there’s almost nothing he could say that would reveal fraud.
+Even if a historical inaccuracy slips in, the channeler could claim the voice in his head got it right and the historians got it wrong.
 After all, Ramesses II was the one who was there.
 And now he’s in the Milwaukee Convention Center!